HISTORY

 2021

-• The City of New York’s Mayor’s Office of Food Policy released their first-ever Citywide Goals & Strategy for the Implementation of Good Food Purchasing, outlining their commitment to Good Food Purchasing, their plan for increasing their targets in the five value categories, assessments and action plans detailing their performance to date, along with agency level raw purchasing data.
+• The City of New York’s Mayor’s Office of Food Policy releases their first-ever Citywide Goals & Strategy for the Implementation of Good Food Purchasing, outlining their commitment to Good Food Purchasing, their plan for increasing their targets in the five value categories, assessments and action plans detailing their performance to date, along with agency level raw purchasing data.

-• Launched “Good Food Impact Hub,” with the support from the Rockefeller Foundation, an online policy tool that provides policymakers, advocates and communities with a suite of tools to calculate and articulate the positive impacts of adopting sustainable and equity changes to local purchasing practices.
+• The Center launches the Good Food Impact Hub with the support from the Rockefeller Foundation, an online policy tool that provides policymakers, advocates and communities with a suite of tools to calculate and articulate the positive impacts of adopting sustainable and equity changes to local purchasing practices.

 TO DATE